shiv0602/TATA-Data-Visualization-Empowering-Business-with-Effective-Insights/README.md

 The programme demonstrates the kind of issues dealt with by Tata Insights and Quants every day and makes an effort to imitate the difficulties an individual could have.

-There are 4 modules in this virtual Internship programe for online retail data analysis.
+There are 4 modules in this virtual Internship program for online retail data analysis.

 ♦ Framing the Business Scenario